PLUS and Alternative Loans

 Alternative Educational Loans

 Alternative student loans are private loans offered to students to assist with educational expenses.
 Since the loans are privately funded, the terms and conditions will vary based on the lender.
 This also means that interest rates and fees are not federally regulated and are therefore set by the individual lenders.
 Students are highly encouraged to carefully review the details of private loans before applying.
+Whenever possible, students considering alternative loans are encouraged to first consider federal student loans as the terms and conditions of federal loans may be more favorable than the provisions of alternative loans.

 Alternative Loan Amounts